-Economic Science Institute at Chapman University as well as an adjunct professor of economics in the Argyros School of Business and Economics.
 My research interests are experimental economics, behavioral economics and political economy.
-I study principal-agent accountability and the impact institutions and information have on the behavior of political actors.
-Other areas of interest include expressive behavior, the psychology of voting as well as the economic and moral drivers of group formation and the mutual exchange of aid.
+I study principal-agent accountability, political institutions and trust.
+Other areas of interest include expressive behavior, the psychology of voting, and the economic and moral drivers of group formation and the mutual exchange of aid.
 I am also interested in what affects a person's decision to be trustworthy.

 I currently teach principles of microeconomics, microeconomic theory, international economics, and Humanomics.
 What is Humanomics, you ask?
 It is the inquiry into the compatibility of economics and moral philosophy.

 Contact: Florida Southern College, 111 Lake Hollingsworth Dr., Lakeland, FL, 33801; email@example.com;+1.860.680.4290